flatsurf/flatsurf/README.md

 ## Build from the Source Code Repository

-We are following a standard autoconf setup, i.e., you can create the executable `src/polygon` with the following:
+We are following a standard autoconf setup, i.e., you can create the library `src/libpolygon` and the corresponding Python wrapper `src/libpypolygon` with the following:

 ```
 git clone https://github.com/polygon-tbd/polygon.git